 JFA-E has a problem with inner penumbrae when a small hole inside the hard shadows is changing in shape or disappearing due to the insufficient resolution of the shadow map.
 When this happens, we observe undesirable blinking of soft shadows - such effect does not appear in JFA-L as it has no inner penumbrae.
 JFA-E thus is not appropriate for scenes with small holes in hard shadows.
 Such blinking effects also appear when a part of the hard shadow boundaries is occluded by other objects in one frame but become visible in the next.
 Without this artifact, during walkthrough or flythrough, JFA-E produces more realistic soft shadows.
-On the other hand, we like JFA-L for it is robust in producing plausible soft shadows for scenes with complex hard shadow boundaries.
+On the other hand, we like JFA-L for it is robust in producing plausible soft shadows for scenes with complex hard shadow boundaries, and it runs faster than JFA-E.

-To compare soft shadows derived from shadow volume [Cro77] and shadow mapping, we experiment with some codes available from the web on the shadow volume approach of [AAM03].
+To compare soft shadows derived from shadow volume [9] and shadow mapping, we experiment with some codes available from the web on the shadow volume approach of [4].
 This algorithm is object-based and handles only objects that are polygonal and manifolds.
 It does not seem to scale well for complex scenes as it performs with low frame rate for scenes containing just a few thousands of triangles.

-7. Concluding Remarks
+7. CONCLUDING REMARKS